saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

  T1 is feature freeze date of next major release

-Working Groups will meet once a month for 60 mins.
+## Collaboration
+Working Groups will meet not less than once a month for 60 mins.
+The monthly meetings which are set by SaltStack will be recorded and uploaded on Youtube.
+Meetings are not just restricted to the Working group members and can be attended by any Salt community members.
+Details of the meeting will be published in the individual working group github page; For example, for Testing working group meeting [check here](https://github.com/saltstack/community/tree/master/working_groups/wg-Testing)

 Below are some guidelines for working group participants, although each of these groups may operate a little differently depending on their needs and workflow.

 ## Working Group Structure